rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

     vlan protocol 802.1Q id 40 <REORDER_HDR>
 ```

-Note the `master br40` in line 2.
+:man_raising_hand: The `master br40` in line 2.
 That tells you that this interface is mastered to bridge br40.
 Line 3 show the vlan tagging is `id 40` or vlan 41.

 Tagged vlan 41